nasa/harmony-service-lib-py/README.md

 supported way to receive messages, though HTTP is likely to follow.  `harmony.cli` provides helpers for setting up CLI parsing while being unobtrusive to non-Harmony CLIs that may also need to exist.
-2. Extend `harmony.BaseHarmonyAdapter` and implement the `#invoke` to adapt the incoming Harmony message to a service call and adapt the service result to call to one of the adapter's `#completed_with_*` methods.
+2. Extend `harmony.BaseHarmonyAdapter` and either override `#invoke` to process the message or override `#process_item` to process each individual STAC item provided in the input STAC catalog.
 The adapter class provides helper methods for retrieving data, staging results, and cleaning up temporary files, though these can be overridden or ignored if a service needs different behavior, e.g. if it operates on data in situ and does not want to download the remote file.

 A full example of these two requirements with use of helpers can be found in [example/example_service.py](example/example_service.py).
 Also see